 Is It Too Late to Make a Career Change at 45?

-No, it is not too late to make a career change at 45.
-Most midlife career changers claim that they were able to successfully transition to a new job.
-Pursuing a new career at 45 can be life-changing, fulfilling, and rewarding.
+It is not too late to make a career change at 45.
+At 45 you have a wealth of skills that you learned from years of work experience that can be applied in a wide range of new fields.
+Many midlife career changers are able to successfully transition to a new job.
+Pursuing a new career at 45 can be fulfilling and rewarding.

-Before making a decision, you should analyze your skills, connect your existing skills to your work interests, and fill in the skill gaps.
+Before making a decision, you should analyze your skills, connect your existing skills to your work interests, and fill in the skill gaps with education.
 Keep in mind that many high-paying careers don’t require a degree.
-Plus, there are various online resources, courses, bootcamps, and self-study websites that can help you get reskilled in no time.
+Plus, there are various online resources, courses, bootcamps, and self-study websites that can help you reskill in no time.

 Career Change at 45 FAQ